dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/advanced.txt

         add_columns = ['my_field1','my_field2']
         edit_columns = ['my_field1']

-- You can contribute with any additional field that are not on a table/model, for example a confirmation field::
+- You can contribute with any additional fields that are not on a table/model, for example a confirmation field::

     class ContactModelView(ModelView):